Earn a Certificate of Achievement

 Learn advanced features of Word such as formatting, footnotes, and tables.
 Prerequisite: Understanding Windows Concepts, Exploring Windows, Word 1 or CCVIP staff approval.

 Microsoft’s Personal Information Manager includes an email application, a calendar, task manager, contact manager and has note taking and journal capabilities.
-In this class, students will learn the most commonly used and accessible parts of Outlook: sorting the email message list, composing new messages; spell checking/proofreading; replying, forwarding, adding contacts, working with attachments; changing views; creating message rules; creating a contact group; and working with the calendar.
-Prerequisite: Word 2 or CCVIP staff approval.
+In Level 1, students will learn to navigate the most commonly used and accessible parts of Outlook email: sorting the email message list, composing new messages; spell-checking and proofreading; replying, forwarding, adding contacts, working with attachments; changing views; managing junk mail; managing folders; creating a contact group.
+Prerequisite: Using Word: Level 2 or CCVIP staff approval.

 Learn the fundamentals of creating worksheets and explore business, home, and school setting applications for Excel.
 Prerequisite: Exploring Windows, Word 2, or CCVIP staff approval.

-Learn to format spreadsheets, create formulas, and perform functions for use at home, school, and work.
-Prerequisite: Intro to Excel
+This is a continuation of Part 1.
+In this section, you will continue learning to format spreadsheets, create formulas and higher functions for use at home, school, and work.
+Prerequisite: Intro to Excel with a passing grade on the math quiz, and Using Excel: Part 1.

 Participants will examine the major elements of a career search: assessing themselves, identifying and accessing the market.
 Using NYJobZone and other websites, students will create an effective resume and cover letter; prepare and deliver a 30 second pitch; plan and prepare for an effective interview; and acquire a host of other job readiness skills.
 Prerequisite: keyboarding and Internet skills a must.